mbernson/logboek/README.md

 * Maintaining forensic journals during your investigation.
 * Assigning tasks to people in your team.
-* Securely storing (and verifying) evidence files.
 * Managing evidences and files;
-	* Chain of Custody intergrated.
+	* Chain of Custody management.

 Also included are ways to:

-* Export journals to CSV, Markdown, PDF and HTML (fast!).
+* Quickly export your journals to CSV, Markdown, PDF and HTML.
 * Keep a list of suspects.
+* Manage references to the laws used in your case.
 * Solve mono-alphabatic ciphers.
-* Dynamic settings, easy to change.
-* Easy to change settings.
+* Change the menus and preferences.

 ## Requirements